Perianal Fistula in dogs is about as horrible as it sounds.

 Treatment Options

-Without resorting to surgical treatments there may be other things that your vet will want to try beforehand.
-Topical creams are available to try and soothe the itch while preventing further spread of infection.
-Your vet might prescribe something like topical Tacrolimus which, though normally used for humans with severe Eczema flare ups, will solve the problem a little for your poor pooch.
+Initially, your vet will want to run some blood tests and other examinations.
+This ensures that this disease does not result from, or is connected to, any other conditions your dog may have.
+They will also want to ensure that the lesions are wounds, not lumps, which might indicate the presence of cancer.
+Now without resorting to surgical treatments, there may be other things that your vet will want to try beforehand.
+Topical creams are available to soothe the itch while preventing the further spread of infection.
+Your vet might prescribe something like topical Tacrolimus, which, though generally used for humans with severe Eczema flare-ups, will solve the problem a little for your poor pooch.

 Other treatments involve…

-Soothing and calming the infection in order to manage it.
+Soothing and calming the infection to manage it.
 Your vet may incorporate medical therapies to treat it, such as skin baths or steroidal creams.
-Cyclosporine or Ketoconazole applied to the anal sacs or anal area might also help, depending on your dog’s individual symptoms and needs.
+Depending on your dog’s individual symptoms and needs, Cyclosporine or Ketoconazole applied to the anal sacs or anal area might also help.
 At any rate, we believe that your vet will try everything they can before resorting to amputation.

 Because…